Youth Ministry Certification

 The primary aim of the program is to promote personal, spiritual, and ministerial growth.
 Courses in the first year cover youth ministry principles and practice and leadership theory, processes, and skills.
 The second year focuses on fostering the faith growth of youth through evangelization and catechesis, prayer and worship, justice and service, and pastoral care.

 Location and Cost

-All courses take place at Well Spring Retreat Center located in Blanco, Texas.
+All courses take place at the Mexican American Catholic College in San Antonio, Texas.
 Click here for driving directions.
 The cost for the course, including lodging and meals, is $55.00 for those in the Archdiocese of San Antonio and $175.00 for those outside of the Archdiocese.